operator-framework/operator-sdk/doc/proposals/scorecard-plugin-system.md

-# Plugin System for the Operator Scorecard
+# Plugin System for the `operator-sdk scorecard` feature Proposal for Operator SDK

 Implementation Owner: AlexNPavel